ankitects/anki-manual/src/preferences.md

 Add).
 This may be more convenient if you always use a single note type for each deck.

+The last used deck/notetype is updated when you add a card.
+If you change the deck and close the add window without adding a card, it won't be saved.

 ### Browsing

 **Default search text**\